 - Wage, Hour, and Overtime Disputes – Some employers refuse to give their staff proper compensation for the hours or overtime work they’ve put in.
-Companies also try to illegally get more work out of their employees by not giving them minimum amount of time off that they are owed.
-These are all violation of the labor law and can be fought with legal action.
+Companies also try to illegally get more work out of their employees by not giving them the minimum amount of time off that they are owed.
+These are all violations of the labor law and can be fought with legal action.

-- Contract Violations & Contractor Classification Issues – If an employer has misclassified an employee as a contractor to avoid giving them the proper benefits that they would get as a full-time employee, this is a violation of employment law and could be justification needed for filing a lawsuit.
+- Contract Violations & Contractor Classification Issues – If an employer has misclassified an employee as a contractor to avoid giving them the proper benefits that they would get as a full-time employee, this is a violation of employment law and could be justification for filing a lawsuit.